Road-block/shootyepgp/README.md

 ### Version 3.x (current)
 - officer notes must be set to visible by all and editable **only** by the EPGP admins (eg. officer rank+)
-- public notes are free to be used for anything
+- public notes are not in use by the addon

-### _Version 2.x (deprecated)_
+#### _Version 2.x (deprecated)_
 - _public and officer notes must be set to visible by all._
 - _both public and officer notes **must** be editable **only** by the EPGP admins (eg. officer rank+)_

 ## tips
-Creating a new chatframe (right-click > create new window on chat tab) and naming it `debug` (capitalization doesn't matter) will move the bulk of information messages there and out of your default chatframe.
+Create a new chatframe (right-click > create new window on chat tab) and name it `debug` (capitalization doesn't matter)
+Most of the information messages will now print on that frame and not clutter your default chatframe.

 ## usage
 Right-click on minimap or FuBar shootyepgp icon will show all available settings.